multitudes/42-miniRT/docs/index.md

 ## Some examples

 The sphere is a common primitive in raytracing.
 It is our starting point.
 After implementing lights of different colors we could see how the sphere reflects the light.
 Also we tried some different materials like metal with polished and rough surface.
 Other primitives are of course the triangles, quads, and cubes which are 6 quads put together in a group.
 The cone has been one of the most difficult together with the cylinder.
-We also used soe texture as you can see in the images of the planets and the earth and moon.
+We also used some textures as you can see in the images of the planets and the earth and moon.

 <div>
 <img src="images/1.png" alt="sphere" width="800">